Public Health (DrPH)

 - Discuss projects and activities with Site Supervisor/Preceptor.
 Check with site supervisor about any IRB approval needed.

-- DrPH Residency Approval and Proposal Form (PDF) completed with all signatures and sent to Practice coordinator (as PDF by email) DUE BY MID-TERM OF SEMESTER BEFORE GOING INTO INTERNSHIP.
+- DrPH Applied Practice Experience Approval and Proposal Form completed with all signatures and sent to Practice coordinator (as PDF by email) DUE BY MID-TERM OF SEMESTER BEFORE GOING INTO INTERNSHIP.

 - Applied Practice Agreement and the Records Release forms signed and witnessed and sent to Practice Coordinator as a PDF via email along with proposal documents.

 - Obtain liability Insurance if applicable.
-(Refer to the current DrPH Residency Handbook.)
+(Refer to the current DrPH Applied Practice Experience Handbook (PDF).)

 - Communicate with site about HR requirements. (e.g. background checks, paperwork, orientations, badges, parking)